Japan Preschool Unit- Crafts, Activities, and More!

-After finishing up our study of India, we were ready to take our preschool adventures to Japan!
+After finishing up our study of India, we were ready to take our learning adventures to Japan!

-We had such a fun time with all of our Japan preschool activities.
+We had such a fun time with all of our Japan kids activities.
 In the words of my 3-year-old, “Japan has cool stuff!”
 How can you argue with that?

-This unit includes fun activities and crafts that are perfect for introducing a preschooler to the culture of Japan!
+This unit includes fun activities and crafts that are perfect for introducing a child to the culture of Japan!

 Introduction to Japan